13obbyMack/motivation-with-ai-songs/README.md

 ## 🆘 Common Issues

 ### API Key Problems

 - Verify keys are correct and accounts have sufficient credits
 - Ensure billing information is set up for both services

 ### YouTube Issues

 - Ensure videos are public and high-quality
 - Try different videos if extraction fails

+#### Age-Restricted or Region-Locked Content

+If you encounter issues with restricted YouTube content, you can use YouTube cookies:

+1. **Export cookies from your browser** using a browser extension like "Get cookies.txt LOCALLY"
+2. **Paste the cookie data** into the YouTube Cookies field in the app
+3. **Cookies are processed securely** and only used for that specific request
+4. **No cookies are stored** - they're used once and discarded

+**Supported restrictions:**

+- Age-restricted content (18+ videos)
+- Region-locked content (geo-blocked videos)
+- Private/unlisted videos (if you have access)
+- Premium content (if you're subscribed)

 ### Processing Failures

 - Try shorter songs and stable internet connection
 - Close other browser tabs to free memory

 ### Audio Quality

 - Use instrumental tracks for best speech integration
 - Ensure source video has good audio quality